Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Partitioning and loss of H-bearing and C-bearing molecules

-The partition coefficient of water between metal melt and silicate melt also affects strongly the distribution of water between the atmosphere, mantle and core.
+The partition coefficient of water between metal melt and silicate melt also affects strongly the distribution of water between the atmosphere, mantle, and core.
 In Figure \ref{f:Mwat_Dwat} we show the mass of water in the three reservoirs for Earth and Mars, as a function of $D_{\rm H}$ that we vary between 1 and 8, bracketing the range of values reported in \cite{Li+etal2020}.
 As $D_{\rm H}$ is lowered, progressively more water moves from the core to the atmosphere.
-The best consistency with the Earth's surface reservoir (one Earth ocean) is found around the nominal value of $D_{\rm H}=5$.
-Mars only maintains surface water for $D_{\rm H} < 3$, which is much lower than the nominal value for the partition coefficient.
+The best consistency with the Earth's surface reservoir is found for high values of $D_{\rm H}=5$ (2.6 oceans) and $D_{\rm H}=8$ (1.8 oceans).
+Mars only maintains surface water for $D_{\rm H} \leq 3$, which is much lower than the nominal value for the partition coefficient.